kyle-pena-nlp/swagger-mcp/README.md

 Also note the `--cursor` flag.
 This is for Cursor compatibility.

+Cursor MCP integration is currently in beta and may not work as expected.
+Currently, Windsurf is a better experience in general.

 ### Windsurf
 Start an MCP Server in Windsurf (Windsurf Settings -> Settings -> Windsurf Settings -> Cascade -> Add Server -> Add Custom Server):
 ```json